haoeric/haoeric.github.io/index.md

 - Search for good books, movies or songs, [豆瓣](https://www.douban.com) fits all these.

-- Learn some interesting staff on [Wait But Why](http://waitbutwhy.com)

 - Find a data analysis competetion on [Kaggle](https://www.kaggle.com)

-- Search for interesting open source projects from [Github](https://github.com/haoeric)

-- The so-caller front page of the internet [Reddit](https://www.reddit.com/r/programming/)

-- To be cool, read [Hacker News](https://news.ycombinator.com)

 - Practice your keyboard typing from [typing](https://www.typing.com/student)